RafaySystems/terraform-provider-rafay/docs/resources/secretsealer.md

 ***Required***

 - `name` - (String) The name of the resource.
 This must be unique in your organization.
-- `project` - (String) The name of the Rafay project the pipeline will be associated with.
+- `project` - (String) The name of the Rafay project the secret sealer will be associated with.

 ***Optional***

-- `annotations` - (Map of String) Annotations of the resource.
 - `description` - (String) Description of the resource.
-- `labels` - (Map of String) Labels of the resource.

 ---